dunglas/symfony-docker/docs/mysql.md

 ###< doctrine/doctrine-bundle ###
 ```

-Last but not least, we need to install the mysql driver in `Dockerfile`:
+Last but not least, we need to install the MySQL driver in `Dockerfile`:
 ```diff
 ###> doctrine/doctrine-bundle ###
 -RUN install-php-extensions pdo_pgsql